-Company Name Accumulated Investment in Mainland China as of December 31, 2022 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment GlobalWafers 713,300(USD21,729) 1,703,173 (USD56,164) (Note 3) 32,594,403 (Note 4)
+Company Name Accumulated Investment in Mainland China as of December 31, 2023 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment GlobalWafers 2,538,961 (USD81,187) (Note 11) 3,535,884 (USD115,852) (Note 3 and 11) 39,869,739 (Note 4) Actron 363,260 (USD12,000) 365,520 (USD12,000) 4,862,265 (Note 13)

-- Note 1: Investments through GSI. - Note 2: The basis for investment income (loss) recognition is from the audited financial statements. - Note 3: Initial investment amounts denominated in foreign currencies are translated into New Taiwan Dollars using the Historical Foreign Exchange Rate. - Note 4: Pursuant to the Guidelines Governing the Review of Investment or Technical Cooperation in the Mainland Area' dated on August 29, 2008, the total amount of investment shall not exceed 60% of GlobalWafers' net equity on December 31, 2022. - Note 5: Retained earnings transferred to capital was included. - Note 6: KST was funded by using the capital of SST, which cannot be considered as investment limit because there was no remittance from Taiwan.
+Note 1: Investments through GSI.

+Note 2: The basis for investment income (loss) recognition is from the audited financial statements.

+Note 3: Initial investment amounts denominated in foreign currencies are translated into New Taiwan Dollars using the Historical Foreign Exchange Rate.

+Note 4: Pursuant to the Guidelines Governing the Review of Investment or Technical Cooperation in the Mainland Area' dated on August 29, 2008, the total amount of investment shall not exceed 60% of the GlobalWafers' net equity on December 31, 2023.

+Note 5: Retained earnings transferred to capital was included.

+Note 6: KST was funded by using the capital of SST, which cannot be considered as investment limit because there was no remittance from Taiwan.

+Note 7: SSKT was funded by using the capital of SST, which cannot be considered as investment limit because there was no remittance from Taiwan.

+Note 8: MHTM is china-based company invested by SSKT.

+Note 9: YHTM is China-based company invested by Crystalwise HK.

+Note 10: Investment made directly by Taiwan-based investment company.

+Note 11: Includes the investment amount on November 1, 2023 for the merger of YHTM, a subsidiary of CWT.
+The cumulative investment amount is US\$59,458 thousand in the Mainland China and an amount approved by the Department of Investment Review is US\$59,688 thousand.

+Note 12: Indirectly investment in Mainland China through companies registered in a third region.

+Note 13: The investment amounts authorized by Investment Commission, MOEA: 8,103,775 (net equity of Actron as of December 31, 2023) ×60%=4,862,265.